-The Board of Trustees of the University of South Carolina shall be composed of the Governor of the State (or the Governor's designee), the State Superintendent of Education, the Chairman of the Senate Committee on Education (or the designee from that committee), the Chairman of the House Committee on Higher Education and Public Works (or the designee from that committee), and the President of the Greater University of South Carolina Alumni Association, which five shall be members ex officio of the Board; and seventeen other members including one member from each of the sixteen judicial circuits to be elected by the general vote of the General Assembly as hereinafter provided, and one at-large member appointed by the Governor.
-The Governor shall make the appointment based on merit regardless of race, color, creed, or gender and shall strive to assure that the membership of the Board is representative of all citizens of the State of South Carolina.
+The Board of Trustees of the University of South Carolina shall be composed of the Governor of the State (or designee), the State Superintendent of Education, and the President of the Greater University of South Carolina Alumni Association, which three shall be members ex officio of the Board; and seventeen other members including one member from each of the sixteen judicial circuits to be elected by the general vote of the General Assembly as hereinafter provided, and one at-large member appointed by the Governor.
+The Governor shall make this appointment based on merit regardless of race, color, creed, or gender and shall strive to assure that the membership of the Board is representative of all citizens of the State of South Carolina.
+The Officers of the Board of Trustees are the ex officio Chair who is the Governor of South Carolina; the Permanent Chair; the Vice Chair; the Chair Emeritus, if applicable; and the Secretary of the University and the Board.